Here are some tips on how to start the homeschool high school year well.

 - Building financial management skills.(Want to teach your teens to handle their finances in the present and in the future?
 Download 7Sisters’ popular course: Financial Literacy from a Christian Perspective.)

-BTW- Teens sometimes question their faith.
+Likewise- Teens sometimes question their faith.
 It helps them if they can experience an encouraging Apologetics course.
 7Sisters has teamed with Good Answers Ministries to provide a FREE Apologetics curriculum.
 We have found that our homeschool high schoolers have loved this course.
 Help yourself!

 How to start the homeschool year well: Setting healthy expectations